christinanevinuk/tdt-trg/source/documentation/italian-opera.md

 # Italian Opera
 French opera is OK, but I prefer the works of the greatest Italian opera composer, namely **Verdi**.

 Let us sing his praises!

-Or maybe not, as I can't actually sing in tune.
+Soooo, maybe not.
+I can't sing in tune.